 The great French poet Paul Verlaine was a notorious absintheur.
 Verlaine began drinking as a teenager, and was already an alcoholic before he found absinthe.
 His disastrous on-again, off-again relationship with Rimbaud aggravated both his alcoholism and his mental instability, and culminated in a 5 year prison sentence for attempted murder.
 In prison he had sworn off absinthe, and for several years after his release drank only beer and worked steadily at his poetry.
 But by the 1890's he was drinking heavily again, and had become a well-known and pathetic figure in the Latin Quarter, sitting in a corner at the Cafe Francois Ier on the Boulevard Saint-Michel or at La Procope, nursing absinthe after absinthe.

-and if I drink it no longer, it is for a good reason."
+with fear of treason and if I drink it no longer, it is for a good reason."

 -Verlaine